 8. return of mineral products

 The information on the other census schedules reveals how he lived his life.
 The 1871 census schedules tell me he owned 2 oxen, 1 milk cow, one horned cow, and 8 sheep.
 I wondered what he did with all those sheep and discovered he also had 24 pounds of wool; his wife made wool.
 The milk cow provided milk and 70 pounds of butter.
 He also had 50 bushels of peas, and 80 bushels of turnips, as well as wheat, barley, and oats.
 He had 20 cords of wood.
 This tells me he, his wife, and children worked really hard.
 Can you imagine picking 50 bushels of peas or chopping 20 cords of wood?
 That’s a lot of work.
-My ancestor couldn’t go to the grocery store instead he worked hard to be able to survive.

 This is a picture of William’s son Robert in 1903.
 Robert and his wife Harriet (sitting beside each other in the centre of the picture) moved to Crozier, Rainy River District, Ontario.